 Does the risk of swine flu increase during pregnancy?

 Last year, there was great hysteria regarding swine flu.
 People were scrambling for information regarding the symptoms, causes, number of deaths, and vaccination for swine flu.
 With news reports and health magazines flooded with topics relating to swine flu, people were getting more cautious about the disease.
-There was more awareness on the internet with e-magazines and bloggers discussing the topic. swine flu during pregnancy
+There was more awareness on the internet with e-magazines and bloggers discussing the topic.
+Over a period of time the doctors came across swine flu in pregnant women.
+More research was being done on this topic to ensure that the right information is being passed on to the patients and people who would like to take precautions.

 Pregnancy and immune system: